Starting secondary school: what to expect for children with disability or chronic conditions

 Individual learning plans for children with disability starting secondary school

-Your child’s SSG will need to develop an individual learning plan for your child.
+Your child’s SSG will work with you to develop an individual learning plan for your child.
 This plan outlines learning goals for your child for the coming year and explains how the school will help your child achieve these goals.

 Practical preparations for children with disability starting secondary school

-Together with your child, think about any other strategies that might help her prepare, like practising the transport route, learning to use a locker combination lock, or getting to know the school timetable and classroom locations.
+Together with your child, think about any other strategies that might help your child to prepare, like practising the transport route, learning to use a locker combination lock, or getting to know the school timetable and classroom locations.

-Talking with your child with disability or a chronic condition about starting secondary school
+Talking with children with disability about starting secondary school

-It’s normal for you and your child to have mixed emotions about your child starting secondary school.
+It’s natural for you and your child to have mixed emotions about your child starting secondary school.

-In the weeks and days before starting, it can help to talk with your child about what she’s looking forward to and what she’s worried about.
-Actively listen when your child shares her feelings and worries about secondary school.
-You can reassure your child that it’s normal to have mixed or negative feelings.
+In the weeks and days before starting, it can help to talk with your child about what they’re looking forward to and what they’re worried about.
+Actively listen when your child shares their feelings and worries about secondary school.
+You can reassure your child that it’s OK to have mixed or negative feelings.

-It’s also a good idea to talk with your child about how much information he wants to share about his disability or condition with peers.
-For example, does he want to share this information with all his classmates at the start of the year, tell friends individually, or keep it private?
+It’s also a good idea to talk with your child about how much information they want to share about their disability or condition with peers.
+For example, do they want to share this information with all their classmates at the start of the year, tell friends individually, or keep it private?

 Early weeks at secondary school: children with disability